lamaseed/My-Portfolio-Project/README.md

 # My-Portfolio-Project
-This will be my porfolio website repo.
+This will be my porfolio website repo using Angular.